SystemsApproach/5G/intro.rst

 services, but today, there is increasing pressure to offer low-latency/high-bandwidth cloud applications that cannot be effectively implemented in centralized datacenters.
-Augmented Reality (AR), Virtual Reality (VR), Internet-of-Things (IoT), Autonomous Vehicles are all examples of this kind of application.
+Augmented Reality (AR), Virtual Reality (VR), Internet-of-Things (IoT), and Autonomous Vehicles are all examples of this kind of application.
 This has resulted in a trend to move some functionality out of the datacenter and towards the edge of the network, closer to end users.